 We recognise you may have questions about what the UK’s withdrawal from the EU means for you and architects’ profession.

 We have put together a set of frequently asked questions (FAQs) which we hope help explain the current situation.
 We keep the FAQs under constant review and make relevant changes as the situation develops.
-They were lasted amended February 2020.
+They were last reviewed in September 2020.

 You can use our Talk to Us page if you have a question not covered below or if you would like more information.

 1. Has the regulation of architects in the UK changed?